 The Purpose of CIA Exam Changes

 In early 2017, the Institute of Internal Auditors (IIA) conducted an extensive analysis of the modern internal audit profession.
 With their research, they uncovered the knowledge, skills, and abilities current internal audit professionals need in their positions.
 The IIA then decided to modify the CIA exam syllabus so that the new version assess CIA candidates for such information and capabilities.

 According to the IIA, an exam syllabus is an outline summarizing the topic areas the exam addresses.
 Therefore, each part of the CIA exam has its own separate syllabus.
 For this reason, CIA exam review providers and candidates can use the 3 CIA exam syllabi to identify and learn the content on which the exam will cover.
 The exam focuses on this content in order to prove candidate proficiency in internal audit during the process of earning the CIA designation.

-As I mentioned, a new iteration of the CIA exam will launch on January 1, 2019.
-The IIA will release the updated English version of the exam first.
-Then, other language versions of the exam will become available gradually throughout 2019.
+As I mentioned, a new iteration of the CIA exam launched January 1, 2019.
+The IIA released the updated English version of the exam first.
+Other language versions of the exam will become available gradually throughout 2019.

 The format of the CIA exam, which includes the following exam components, will remain the same: